 - Once it’s done you can copy the newly created

-- ⚠️ Don’t forget to allow your OpenVPN port in the AWS security group linked to your instance.
+- ⚠️ Don’t forget to allow your chosen WireGuard port in the AWS security group linked to your instance.

-Next we’re going to use Pritunl client to import the config, but you can use any client that supports OpenVPN.
+Next we’re going to use the Wireguard client to import the configuration.

-- Open up Pritunl client and click on Import Profile.
+- Open the WireGuard client and click on Import Profile.

-- Click on the burger menu and hit connect.
+- Click the Activate button to connect to the Wireguard server.
 Hopefully in a few seconds, you should be connected to the VPN.
 Now all your traffic should come out of the whitelisted IP address.